UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 # 2.4 -Omics Analyses and Systems Biology

-This training module was developed by Lauren Koval, Dr. Kyle Roell, and Dr. Julia E. Rager
+This training module was developed by Lauren E. Koval, Dr. Kyle R. Roell, and Dr. Julia E. Rager

 Fall 2021